 While the SMCR currently only applies to banks and PRA-authorised firms, the SMCR is in the process of being extended to apply to all authorised firms.
-The regime will apply to FCA-authorised firms from mid to late 2019, and will have a significant impact on the governance arrangements within such firms.
+The regime will apply to FCA-authorised firms from 9 December 2019, and will have a significant impact on the governance arrangements within such firms.